-To further verify this, we examine the selection similarity during testing on the ISIC dataset, shown in \cref{fig:transfer}.
+For example, when testing on the unseen COD dataset, the \textsl{Module Selector} automatically selects the module trained on the CAMO dataset.
+This is primarily because both datasets belong to the camouflage domain.
+To further verify its effectiveness, we examine the selection similarity during testing on the ISIC dataset, shown in Figure~\ref{fig:transfer}.
 For example, the first image in the second row is automatically selected as the Kvasir domain, as its texture resembles that of objects in Kvasir, compared to the first image in the first row.
 The object in the second image appears in a camouflaged environment, so it is automatically identified as belonging to the CAMO domain.
 The third image, resembling a shadow object, is identified as part of the ISTD domain.
-Therefore, with the help of the \textsl{Module Selector}, \ourM~effectively leverages all previously learned knowledge to address unseen domains, showcasing its excellent transferability.
+Therefore, with the help of the \textsl{Module Selector}, \method effectively leverages all previously learned knowledge to address unseen domains, showcasing its excellent transferability.